eic/east/docs/_content/tasks.md

 * Create an example calorimeter geometry in eAST
   * 12/01/21 kk: Done, can get (components of) ECCE and ATHENA, see [Examples](examples).
-  * Periodically make ECCE and ATHENA gdml files available in eAST repository (Kolja)
+  * Periodically make ECCE and ATHENA gdml files available in eAST Git LFS repository (Kolja)
 * Give an example for fast simulations in eAST, perhaps for one region (Kolja, Maxim, Makoto)

 ## Full Simulations